-With each guitar riff there will be a short explanation of the musical elements and techniques being used.
+With each guitar riff tab there will be a short explanation of the musical elements and techniques being used.

-Use this knowledge to create your own blues guitar riffs even if you’re not an advanced guitar player yet.
+Use this knowledge to create your own basic blues guitar riffs even if you’re not an advanced guitar player yet.

 For instance, if you can only play up to the third or fourth riff, you can still create simple blues riffs of your own.
 You will just have fewer options and your riffs will be simple, but you would have started training yourself to create music, as well as putting the techniques you know into practice.

-Before we dig into the 10 blues guitar riffs, let’s get clear on some terminology that’s used when playing the blues.
+Before we dig into the 10 easy blues guitar riffs, let’s get clear on some terminology that’s used when playing the blues.

-The blues shuffle is a rhythmic pattern where instead of dividing the quarter note (crotchet) beat in two eight notes (quavers), it’s divided into a triplet where the first note is a quarter note and the second an eight note.
+The blues shuffle is a rhythmic pattern where instead of dividing the quarter note (crotchet) beat into two eight notes (quavers), it’s divided into a triplet where the first note is a quarter note and the second an eight note.

-In this example, the first bar is made of straight eight notes, while the second bar uses the blues shuffle.
+In this example, the first bar is made of straight-eight notes, while the second bar uses the blues shuffle.